WengerK/course--php-notion-api/README.md

 ## 👋 hello

-Welcome to the companion repository for the course "Course - PHP & Notion API"!
-This course is designed to explain & showcase how to use the Notion API with PHP.
+Welcome to the companion repository for the course "WebDon at HEIG-VD"!
+This course is designed to explain & showcase how to use the Notion API with PHP on the Webmardi database.

 ## 🛠 Requirements
 - PHP